 Product Brands Containing Baking Soda

 Aside from baking soda coming in the familiar Arm & Hammer box, baking soda is found in several other products as an ingredient.
 To see if certain products contain baking soda, try searching the U.S. Department of Health and Human Services Household Products Database, the Environmental Working Group's (EWG) Guide to Healthy Cleaning, the Good Guide, or the EWG's Skin Deep Cosmetic Database.
 Remember, if using the general term "baking soda" doesn't generate a lot of results, try entering one of its synonyms.

 When baking soda is used in personal care products, food, or drugs it is monitored by the U.S. Food and Drug Administration (FDA).
 For other uses, such as pesticides and cleaning products, it is monitored by the Environmental Protection Agency (EPA).

 The only real safety concern with baking soda is that it can cause eye irritation and redness according to the International Chemical Safety Card (ICSC).
 Flushing the eyes with water for several minutes and then seeing a doctor is recommended if it gets in your eyes.
 Other than that, baking soda is very safe.

 No data shows baking soda to have negative environmental effects.
 However, it is indeed mined from a material called trona, which is found in Wyoming, and then processed into baking soda.
-So, the environment is impacted in that way.
+The environment is impacted by the mining and processing.